Budget sleeping bags

 Size: 225 x 90 cm (LxW) | Seasons: 3 | T Comfort: 3°C | T Limit: -3°C | Filling: Synthetic | Pack Size: 47 x 30 cm | Weight: 2.2 kg

 This is a great way to start off our list of budget sleeping bags.
-Outwell have been serving campers with versatile gear for over twenty years, and for 2020 they’ve updated their already-popular Contour range.
+Outwell have been serving campers with versatile gear including some of the best backpacking sleeping bags for over twenty years, and for 2020 they’ve updated their already-popular Contour range.

 The new Contour Lux retains the classic rectangular shape, but there are some very clever and unique features which set it apart.
 The most noticeable change is that Outwell have put different insulation fills on either side of the bag, meaning you can now switch between ratings depending on the outside ambient temperature.